Properties of Dynamical Black Hole Entropy: Geometric Setup

+This is consistent with varying the form \eqref{horizonkilling} of the horizon Killing field in GNC gauge, from one stationary geometry to another stationary one, since $\delta \kappa$ is constant in that case and $(k^a, l^a)$ and $(v,u)$ are kept fixed.

 Further, above we considered a fixed GNC system, but there is a gauge freedom in the choice of GNC, corresponding to the rescaling of the affine parameter along the horizon generators.
 That is, the form of the metric \eqref{gnc} is invariant under the coordinate transformation $v \to a(x^i) v$ and a simultaneous redefinition of the coordinate $u$.
-This gauge freedom is thoroughly studied in~\cite{Hollands:2022fck} (see also \cite{Bhattacharyya:2021jhr}), where the Wall entropy is proven to be gauge invariant to first order in the perturbation around a stationary black hole.
+This gauge freedom is thoroughly studied in~\cite{Hollands:2022fkn} (see also \cite{Bhattacharyya:2021jhr}), where the Wall entropy is proven to be gauge invariant to first order in the perturbation around a stationary black hole.

-Finally, we introduce the so-called boost weight \cite{Wall2015,Bhattacharyya:2021jhr,Hollands:2022fck,Wall:2024lbd}, which is a useful notion to keep track of linear perturbations around a stationary background.
-In affine GNC $(v,u,x^i)$, the \emph{boost weight} or \emph{Killing weight} $w$ of the components of a covariant tensor field $T_{a_1\dots a_n}$ (with all indices lowered using the metric) is defined by
+Finally, we introduce the so-called boost weight \cite{Wall2015,Bhattacharyya:2021jhr,Hollands:2022fkn,Wall:2024lbd}, which is a useful notion to keep track of linear perturbations around a stationary background.
+In affine GNC $(v,u,x^i)$, a quantity $q$ is said to have \emph{boost weight} or \emph{Killing weight} $w$ if it transforms as $q \to a^w q$ under a rigid rescaling $u \to a u$, $v \to v/a$ of the $(u,v)$ coordinates.
+For example, we can define the boost weight $w$ of any component of a covariant tensor field $T_{a_1\dots a_n}$ (with all indices lowered using the metric) as

+where we note the codimension-2 spatial indices do not contribute to the weight, e.g., $T_{vv}$ has weight 2, $X_{vijk}$ has weight $1$, $Y_{uuui}$ has weight $-3$, et cetera.
+As for raised indices, each upstairs $u$, $v$ contribute $+1$, $-1$ to the boost weight, respectively.
+For instance, $X^{uiuj}$ has weight $2$, $Y^v{}_v$ has weight $0$, et cetera.